just4give/bird-watcher-fin/README.md

 This is optional.
 You may use STL files from my hackster project.
 ![IMG_3803](https://user-images.githubusercontent.com/9275193/103364208-29f89a80-4a8b-11eb-99f9-a4db6474c0b6.jpg)

+I am not a good 3D designer and the enclousre is not perfect.
+You may need to use tape and screw.
+If you can design a better case, please share with us.

 ## Bird Chirp Classification Using Edge Impulse
 ![IMG1](https://hackster.imgix.net/uploads/attachments/1236230/0_qgo58objuzppam6q_(1)_8LWY7wN8l1.jpeg?auto=compress%2Cformat&w=740&h=555&fit=max)